AmnestyInternational/amnestyinternational.github.com/_posts/2014-06-28-random-hacks-of-kindness.md

 title: Amnesty International Digital at Random Hacks of Kindness Ottawa
 ---

-We start building VISOR, a protest-data tool
+Wherein we start building VISOR, a protest-data tool

 -----